Published by Christina Riley. Last Updated on February 25, 2024.

 - Bird Rock Falls/French Broad Falls (Mill Shoals)

 Looking Glass Falls

 Visible from your car, you can also descend some steps to get up close and personal with the 60-foot cascade.
-It’s pretty easy to see why Looking Glass Falls is one of the best waterfalls in North Carolina!
+It’s pretty easy to see why Looking Glass Falls is one of the area’s most beautiful waterfalls!

 Sliding Rock Falls